 Zion Health may share in vision-related expenses that are deemed medical.

-Expenses related to weight reduction are shareable if prescribed by a licensed medical provider and approved by Zion Health—up to $3,000 per need.
+Beginning in the second year of membership, expenses related to weight reduction are shareable if prescribed by a licensed medical provider and approved by Zion Health, up to $3,000 per medical need request.

 MEDICAL EXPENSES INELIGIBLE FOR SHARING

 The Zion Health community chooses not to share in some medical expenses.
 Decisions for sharing eligibility are made to benefit the community as a whole, to keep monthly contributions low for our members, and to share in medical expenses based on our Principles of Membership.
 The following expenses are excluded from sharing with the Zion Health community.

 Expenses for the abortion of a living, unborn baby are not shareable.